LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 **Make sure both Python and the MySQL Connector are x86 or x64**.

 **One of:**
-* [GitHub Desktop](https://desktop.github.com/), a git client for managing git repositories and branches
+* [GitHub Desktop](https://desktop.github.com/), a Git client for managing git repositories and branches.
-* [TortoiseGit](https://tortoisegit.org/), a git client for managing git repositories and branches
+* [TortoiseGit](https://tortoisegit.org/), a Git client for managing git repositories and branches.

 ## 2. Download the source code:

 **GitHub Desktop:**
 1. Open GitHub desktop.
-File > Clone repository > URL button (along top)
+File > Clone repository > URL button (along top).
 2. Enter the following:
   * Repository URL: either [your forked copy of our repository](https://raw.githubusercontent.com/wiki/project-topaz/topaz/images/github-fork.png) `https://github.com/your-github-name/topaz.git` (recommended), or our repository `https://github.com/project-topaz/topaz.git`
-  * Local path: Where you want the source code to live on your computer
+  * Local path: Where you want the source code to live on your computer.
-3. Select `Clone` button [[/images/github-desktop-clone.png|Pull Origin button location]]
+3. Select `Clone` button:
+[[/images/github-desktop-clone.png|Pull Origin button location]]

 **TortoiseGit:**